 Second, we encourage the development of a community of scholars by offering an intimate and academically supportive college experience.
 In both formal and informal settings, professors and students have an opportunity to share in the pursuit of knowledge in face-to-face dialogues.
 Because most classes at the College are small, it is impossible for a student or an instructor to be anonymous.
 We see this condition as indispensable to both effective learning and to the vitality of our community.

 Third, the academic calendar is intended to help in achieving the College's educational goals by providing a framework within which both innovative and conventional approaches to learning can coexist.
-During the fall and spring semesters, students engage in 12 weeks of coursework and learning opportunities.
-Separating these two sessions is our 4-week winter term, during which students are immersed in intensive study.
-The winter term allows for off-campus student opportunities and unique field experiences, in addition to the more traditional learning environment.
+During the Fall and Spring semesters, students engage in 12 weeks of coursework and learning opportunities.
+Separating these two sessions is our 4-week Winter term, during which students are immersed in intensive study.
+The Winter term allows for off-campus student opportunities and unique field experiences, in addition to the more traditional learning environment.

 The College of Idaho, both through its curriculum and through our active campus life, strives to be a community that helps students become informed, tolerant individuals who recognize their social responsibilities.
-We promote learning for a lifetime, recognizing that when students are encouraged to discover their own particular talents—intellectual, artistic, or athletic—they want to shape a world that enables others to discover theirs.
+We promote learning for a lifetime, recognizing that when students are encouraged to discover their own particular talents—intellectual, artistic, and athletic—they want to shape a world that enables others to discover theirs.